 The purpose of the Comprehensive Exam is to assess students' scholarly qualifications for their degree.
-Students will be evaluated on their in-depth theoretical, conceptual and methodological knowledge.
+Students will be evaluated for their in-depth understanding of their theoretical and/or practice area, their methodological area and their substantive area.

-Students will be expected to prepare for the comprehensive examination through self-directed study.
-Faculty consultation will be encouraged, as appropriate.
+Students will be expected to prepare for the comprehensive examination through self-directed study based on a reading list developed in conjunction with their supervisor and in consultation with all comprehensive examination committee members.
+Faculty consultation, as appropriate, will be encouraged as the student prepares for the exam and supervisors are asked to meet with the student to provide guidance on the exam, which may include providing a mock exam, examples of questions from other comps exams, and examples of the types of questions they can expect to see in an oral exam.
 The exam will be taken after all coursework has been completed (usually in June of year one).